-An approved helmet must meet federal law, which requires the helmet to display the symbol DOT.
-DOT is the manufacturer's certification that the helmet conforms to motor vehicle safety standards.
+An approved helmet must meet federal law, which requires the helmet to display the DOT symbol.
+This indicates the manufacturer's helmet conforms to motor vehicle safety standards under the department of transportation.
 Standard bicycle and hockey helmets are not legal helmets for snowmobiling.